medimarket.com logo

 Based on origin, ulcers are divided into three main types:

-Venous ulcers – these are the most common, accounting for 70–80% of cases.
+Venous ulcers – the most common, accounting for 70–80% of cases.
 They result from varicose vein disease: valve insufficiency causes blood to pool in the lower limb, exerting prolonged pressure on the tissues.
-They typically appear on the inner side of the ankle, have shallow, irregular edges and often exude fluid.
+They typically appear on the inner side of the ankle, are shallow with irregular edges, and often exude fluid.
+Background: varicose vein disease article.

 Arterial ulcers – caused by narrowing of the arteries, so the tissues do not receive sufficient blood.
 They typically develop on the toes, heel or the front of the lower leg.
 They are deep with sharp edges and are accompanied by severe pain.